 Founder & Chief Lifesaving Officer

-Valerie is the VP of Operations for CARE STL.
-Being an avid animal lover and with a background in psychology, she's always had a passion for helping people, helping animals, animal-assisted therapy programs and building healthy communities.
-As the VP of Operations for CARE STL, she's able to combine both.
-Valerie ensures the shelter and shelter programs are running smoothly, and develops strategic programming to fortify CARE's No-Kill sustainability through building community outreach programs and partnerships.
-She also helps with the financial and business development by writing grants and assisting the CEO in maintaining a strong relationship with CARE's donor base.
-Prior to joining CARE STL, Valerie was the Adoption, Foster, and Community Outreach Programs Manager at Stray Rescue of St. Louis since 2013.
-Outside of CARE, Valerie enjoys spending time with her husband, son, and their 3 dogs.
+Valerie is our VP of Operations.
+She’s an avid animal lover with a background in psychology.
+She's always had a passion for helping people and animals, and she can do both through her work at CARE.
+Valerie ensures the shelter and shelter programs are running smoothly, all while building community outreach programs and partnerships.
+She spearheaded our animal-assisted therapy programs!
+She also helps with financial and business development by writing grants and assisting the CEO in maintaining a strong relationship with CARE's donor base.
+Outside of work, Valerie enjoys spending time with her husband, son, and their three dogs.

 Dr. Jay King, DVM

 Dr. King graduated from the University of Missouri College of Veterinary Medicine in 1987.
-To go along with his degree in Veterinary Medicine, Dr. King holds educational certificates in: Biology, Endangered Species Management, Conservation/Captive Breeding Endangered Species, and Animal Behavior.
-Since graduating from vet school in 1987, Dr. King has worked at a number of animal hospitals in St. Louis.
-He has worked Watson Road since 1999.
-Dr. King has been selected for various awards, scholarships, and grants such as, The Gerald Durrell Memorial Fund Grant.
+He also holds educational certificates in Biology, Endangered Species Management, Conservation/Captive Breeding Endangered Species, and Animal Behavior.
+Since graduating from vet school, he has worked at a number of animal hospitals in St. Louis.
+He’s worked at Watson Road since 1999.
+He’s been selected for various awards, scholarships, and grants, like The Gerald Durrell Memorial Fund Grant.
 His writing has been published in over 30 scientific publications.
-Dr. King’s passion is to work with exotic animals.
-He enjoys spending time with his wife, traveling, and, studying martial arts in his free time.
+Dr. King is passionate about working with exotic animals, and he enjoys spending time with his wife, traveling, and studying martial arts.

 Clinic Manager, Veterinary Technician

-Kelsey is the shelter manager at CARE STL and oversees care/maintenance for all the animals.
-She makes sure our animal shelter at Clark is running smoothly and proper care is taken with each animal.
-Kelsey is the direct correspondent to the City of St. Louis Department of Health regarding bite cases involving citizens’ animals.
-She has been in the animal rescue world since November 2014 at Stray Rescue, working her way up from caregiver to certified trainer.
-Kelsey has also specialized in rehabilitating feral dogs and managing aggressive behavior in the home and in shelter.
+Kelsey is our shelter manager.
+She makes sure our Clark shelter is running smoothly and proper care is taken with each animal.
+She’s also the direct correspondent to the City of St. Louis Department of Health regarding bite cases involving citizens’ animals.
+She’s been in the animal rescue world since November 2014, working her way up from caregiver to certified trainer.
+She specializes in rehabilitating feral dogs and managing aggressive behavior in the home and in shelter.
 Her favorite part about working in the shelter is the sense of family she gets from her co-workers and volunteers.

-Liz is the Adoption Manager at CARE STL and she is the person we point you to when you are ready for your new best pet friend!
+Liz is the person we point you to when you are ready for your new best friend!
 She also runs both cat adoption programs with our partners at Petsmart and Pet Supplies Plus.
-She started off working in veterinary care in 2008, where she learned her passion and figured out what field she was ready to dedicate her life.
-When people would bring in dogs she would try and find their owners or take them home to foster so they wouldn't have to be dropped off at the pound.
-She says this is where she learned about animal rescue and why it was so important for the community.
-Since then, she has managed doggy daycares, did pet sitting, and worked at grooming and boarding facilities.
-She ended up at Stray Rescue of St. Louis in 2015 and moved on to be their adoption/foster manager before coming to CARE STL in October 2020.
+She started off working in veterinary care in 2008, and when people would bring in stray dogs, she would try to find their owners or take them home to foster so they wouldn't have to be dropped off at the pound.
+She says this is where she learned about animal rescue and why it’s so important.
+Since then, she has managed doggy daycares, did pet sitting, worked at grooming and boarding facilities, and worked as an adoption and foster manager at another shelter before coming to CARE STL in October 2020.